Utqrsh04/NoteeKeeper/README.md

 ### Profile Page
 Here you can update your profile and add your profile picture to it.

 ![](https://github.com/Utqrsh04/NoteeKeeper/blob/main/frontend/src/assests/Profile.png)

-I have used MERN stack for this project and used Redux-Thunk to efficiently manage the state other libraries like bcrypt-js and jsonwebtoken.
+I have used MERN stack for this project and used Redux-Thunk to efficiently manage the state and used tailwindcss for styling and deployed the whole project on heroku .

 ### Building and running